christopheralcock/sinatra-test/README.md

 # sinatra-test
-testing what sinatra can do
+testing what sinatra can do. testing further